lgautier/fastq-and-furious/README.md

 The code for the benchmark (see below) is also a good source of information as it can show how to use when compared to the other parser benchmarked.

-There is a little utility to try it out on your own files.
+There is a little utility to try it out on your own files (there are options, available with the flag `--help`):

 ```bash